 git hash-object, we were able to create a blob, add it to the index, create a tree of the index, and create a commit object pointing to that tree.
 We were also able to create and switch between branches.
 Kudos to those of you who tried this on their own!👏

 Disclaimer: This post and the previous one on git internals, are part of our new Swimminars blog series (read more here to find out what Swimminars are).
-We plan to provide similar posts in the future, so please comment and let us know your thoughts or questions and let us know what other topics you would like to learn about.
+We plan to provide similar posts in the future, so please comment and let us know your thoughts or questions on your journey into

 A lot has been written and said about